samthebest/dump/sams-scala-tutorial/platonic-programming.md

 In practice this could mean refactoring a recursive function to be an iterative function that mutates a variable (provided principles 1 to 3 are unchanged).
 To many functional programmers this seems counter intuitive, but in Platonic Programming we are interested in the mathematical structure of the entire application within all contexts.
 Nevertheless principles 1 - 3 still sit higher than Call Complexity, which means when a recursive function is syntactically obviously simpler than it's *only* iterative counterpart, then we should still pick the recursive function.

-Please see Rules of Thumb section.
+Please see Applications in Scala section.

 ### Test Complexity Comes Last